TriPlaneNet: An Encoder for EG3D Inversion: Implementation Details

-\textbf{First Branch} To implement the encoder, we adopt the design of the pSp encoder from ~\cite{richardson2021encoding}.
-As the EG3D generator expects 14 styles vector for the selected resolution, we modify the pSp architecture to output 14 styles vector instead of 18.
-For the backbone network, we employ IR-SE-50 \cite{Deng2018ArcFaceAA} pretrained for face recognition.\\
+\textbf{First branch architecture.} To implement the latent encoder, we adopt the design of the pSp encoder from ~\cite{richardson2021encoding}.
+As the EG3D generator expects 14 styles vectors for the selected resolution, we modify the pSp architecture to output 14 styles vectors instead of 18.
+We employ IR-SE-50 \cite{Deng2018ArcFaceAA} pre-trained for face recognition for the backbone network.\\

-\textbf{Second Branch (TriPlaneNet)} Our TriPlaneNet consists of an encoder and a decoder network, a typical U-Net \cite{Ronneberger2015UNetCN} architecture.
-The encoder backbone is an IR-SE-50 \cite{Deng2018ArcFaceAA} pretrained on face recognition, which accelerates convergence.
+\textbf{Second branch architecture.} The tri-plane offsets predictor consists of an encoder and a decoder network, a typical U-Net \cite{Ronneberger2015UNetCN} architecture.
+The encoder backbone is an IR-SE-50 \cite{Deng2018ArcFaceAA} pre-trained on face recognition, accelerating convergence.
 We adopt the design of the RUNet \cite{Hu2019RUNet} for the decoder with some minor modifications.
 Instead of using ReLU as in RUNet, we use PReLU \cite{He2015DelvingDI} with a separate $\alpha$ for each input channel and an initial value of 0.25.
-Similar to RUNet, every step in the decoder path consists of upsampling, concatenation, and convolution operations.
-Upsamping of the feature map is performed with a sub-pixel convolutional layer.
+Like RUNet, every step in the decoder path consists of upsampling, concatenation, and convolution operations.
+Upsamping of the feature map is performed with a PyTorch nearest neighbor upsample layer (\textit{torch.nn.Upsample}).
 Then, it is followed by a concatenation with the intermediate feature maps from the encoder path.
-The intermediate features are extracted from the 2nd, 6th, 20th, and 21st layers of the encoder.
+The intermediate features are extracted from the encoder's 3rd, 7th, 21st, and 22nd layers.
 Finally, batch normalization, $3 \times 3$ convolution, PReLU, $3 \times 3$ convolution, and PReLU are applied sequentially.
-The last step in the decoder path comprises sub-pixel convolutional, $3 \times 3$ convolution, PReLU, $3 \times 3$ convolution, PReLU, and $1 \times 1$ convolution operations, while result in $256 \times 256 \times 96$ tri-plane offsets in the end.
+The final step in the decoder path takes the concatenation of first branch tri-plane features with upsampled features from the previous step as an input and outputs $256 \times 256 \times 96$ tri-plane offsets.
+The final step applies $3 \times 3$ convolution, PReLU, $3 \times 3$ convolution, PReLU, and $1 \times 1$ convolution operations sequentially.